 It might seem unproductive to spend more than one block of instructional time on icebreaker activities.
-But if you’re trying to cultivate a classroom culture where students engage with one another and participate in your lessons, then consistency really matters – we all know that for students to truly get to know one another, it will take more than a few rounds of “Would You Rather.”
+But if you’re trying to cultivate a classroom culture where students engage with one another and participate in your lessons, then opportunities to engage really matter.

 When it comes to icebreakers for high school students, it’s important to have a goal in mind.
 Are you looking for a fun way to learn students’ names?
 Or are you hoping to develop team-building skills?
 Perhaps you just want to get students talking with one another.
 This can help you decide which icebreaker game would work best for your classroom.